OAI/community/README.md

-# Weclome to the OpenAPI Initiative's Community Repo!
+# Welcome to the OpenAPI Initiative's Community Repo!

 This repo is intended to be the hub for engagement with the OpenAPI Initiative and provide guidance for community members - that's you! - on the best ways to strengthen, enhance and grow the OpenAPI Spec (OAS) ecosystem.
 Whether you are brand new to APIs or a long-in-the-tooth practitioner we are excited for you to be here.